Why You Can’t Stop Overthinking (And What’s Actually Keeping You Stuck)

 You’ve been over it a hundred times.
 You’ve replayed the conversation, googled the symptoms, asked a friend for reassurance, again.
 And yet, somehow, you feel more anxious, not less.

 You’re not doing anything wrong.
-You’re actually doing something that makes complete sense.
+Anxiety therapy in Ontario works with exactly this pattern, because what you’re doing makes complete sense.
 It’s just not working.

 The loop that keeps you stuck

 When anxiety spikes, the brain looks for a way to feel safer.
-So you do something, check, avoid, seek reassurance, research, replay, and for a moment, the anxiety dips.
+So you do something: check, avoid, seek reassurance, research, replay.
+For a moment, the anxiety dips.
 Relief.
 Your brain files that away: this worked.

 That’s the loop.
 The very thing that feels like coping is what keeps the anxiety alive.